 Dr. Shawna Pandya is a scientist-astronaut candidate with Project PoSSUM, physician, aquanaut, speaker, martial artist, advanced diver, skydiver, pilot-in-training, VP Immersive Medicine with Luxsonic Technologies and Fellow of the Explorers’ Club.
 She holds degrees in neuroscience (BSc Hons.
 Neuroscience, University of Alberta), space (MSc Space Studies, International Space University), entrepreneurship (Graduate Studies Program, Singularity University) and medicine (MD, University of Alberta), and is completing a fellowship in Wilderness Medicine (Academy of Wilderness Medicine).

-Brett Bennett is an entrepreneur and human performance researcher focusing on bioastronautics and expeditionary environments.
-Degrees in neuroscience and genetics (U of M-TC) and a certificate in wilderness medicine first response (NOLS) and alpine mountaineering and leadership (AMTL Level 2).
-In ongoing work, he studies novel training regimens using EEG-based technologies and their support of health and performance.
+Brett Bennett is a business manager and human performance researcher with degrees in neuroscience and genetics (U of M-TC) and a certificate in wilderness medicine first response (NOLS) and alpine mountaineering and leadership (AMTL Level 2).
+In ongoing work, he studies novel training regimens using EEG-based technologies for application to expeditionary environments and bioastronautics.
 Brett serves as Business Development Officer for the Association of Spaceflight Professionals.

 David Wassell is a Senior Chemist at a large regional utility in Saskatchewan, Canada.
 He holds a PhD in Chemistry and an M.Sc. in Process Engineering, was a Research Fellow at Queen’s University Belfast.
 David maintains an interest in resource development, and serves as Physical Science Team Lead for the Association of Spaceflight Professionals.

 Casey Stedman is a navigator and officer in the Air Force Reserve Command.
 He sits on the Chapters Committee of the National Space Society, has served as a crew member for NASA’s HI-SEAS and HERA analogs, and is a scientist-astronaut candidate with Project PoSSUM.

 Jeska Clark is a graduate researcher at Arizona State University in Ira Fulton School of Engineering.
 She pursues ongoing study in human performance, medicine, and optimizing decision making in extreme environments.
 She serves as Education and Outreach Officer for the Association of Spaceflight Professionals.